 “When rates go up, there is a ripple effect that will likely lead to an interest rate increase on variable rate products,” said Bruce McClary in an interview, a spokesman for the National Foundation for Credit Counseling based in Washington, D.C.
 “In most cases, it is not a very large change, but even the most insignificant increases can have a major impact on budgets that are very tight.”

 Lower interest rates stimulate economic growth by making it cheaper for businesses and consumers to borrow money to pay for things like office equipment and new cars.
-But low interest rates also may encourage overspending and unwise investment, leading to unproductive economic activity and inflation.
-The Fed uses its control of interest rates to try and strike a balance between achieving economic growth while keeping inflation at bay.
+But low interest rates can also potentially encourage overspending and unwise investment, leading to unproductive economic activity and inflation.
+The Fed uses its control of interest rates to try and strike a balance between economic growth and inflation.

 Interest rates trickle down

 The federal funds rate, which is the rate banks charge each other for overnight lending, impacts consumers indirectly, but profoundly over time.

 How?
 Commercial banks use it as a benchmark to set their own prime rate, which in turn dictates interest rates on most home equity loans and lines of credit, credit cards, auto loans, and personal loans — even some small business loans.

 A borrower who took out a 5-year personal loan for $25,000 at 4.5 percent interest would owe $466 monthly and pay a total of $2,965 in interest over the life of the loan.
 If that rate were 5.5 percent instead — 1 percent higher — that same borrower would owe $478 monthly, and pay $3,652 in total interest charges.

 As such, rate hikes reduce the amount of discretionary income borrowers have for nonessential purchases, including vacations, restaurant meals, and luxury goods.
 It also impacts how much they can afford to spend on fixed expenses, which reverberates through the economy.